NKVD: Postwar operations

-After the death of Stalin in 1953, the new Soviet leader Nikita Khrushchev halted the NKVD purges.
-From the 1950s to the 1980s, thousands of victims were legally "rehabilitated" (i.e., acquitted and had their rights restored).
-Many of the victims and their relatives refused to apply for rehabilitation out of fear or lack of documents.
-The rehabilitation was not complete: in most cases the formulation was "due to lack of evidence of the case of crime".
-Only a limited number of persons were rehabilitated with the formulation "cleared of all charges".
+After the death of Stalin in 1953, the new Soviet leader Nikita Khrushchev halted NKVD purges.
+From the 1950s to the 1980s, thousands of victims were legally "rehabilitated," i.e., acquitted with their rights restored.
+Many of the victims and their relatives refused to apply for rehabilitation, either out of fear or a lack of documents.
+The rehabilitation was not complete; in most cases, the formulation was "due to lack of evidence of the case of crime."
+Only a limited number of persons were rehabilitated with the formulation "cleared of all charges.".

-Very few NKVD agents were ever officially convicted of the particular violation of anyone's rights.
-Legally, those agents executed in the 1930s were also "purged" without legitimate criminal investigations and court decisions.
-In the 1990s and 2000s (decade) a small number of ex-NKVD agents living in the Baltic states were convicted of crimes against the local population.
+Very few NKVD agents were ever officially convicted of a particular violation of anyone's rights.
+Legally, those agents executed in the 1930s were also "purged" without a legitimate criminal investigation or court decision.
+In the 1990s and 2000s, a small number of ex-NKVD agents in the Baltic states were convicted of crimes against the local population.